pegeler/REDCapRITS/README.md

 REDCapRITS::REDCap_split(records, metadata)
 ```

-And here is an example of usage when downloading a REDCap export manually from your REDCap web interface:
+And here is an example of usage when downloading a REDCap export of the raw data (not labelled!) manually from your REDCap web interface:

 ```r
 # Get the records